Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Topology of configuration spaces

 \subsection{An example: the configuration space of the plane}

-In the case of the trivial coefficients $V = k$, the previous construction recovers the homologies\footnote{The results of this and the next section are not needed for the proof of our main result, Theorem \ref{th:mainmalle}, but are instructive on how to approach these computations.} of $\Conf_n(\C)$ as $n$ ranges over $\Z_{\geq 0}$.
+In the case of the trivial coefficients $V = k$, the previous construction recovers the homologies\footnote{The results of this and the next section are not needed for the proof of our main result, Theorem \ref{th:mainmalle}, but are instructive on how to approach these computations.
+They will hopefully also provide some context for the reader familiar with classical computations of the cohomology of configuration space with trivial (or nearly trivial) coefficients.} of $\Conf_n(\C)$ as $n$ ranges over $\Z_{\geq 0}$.
 In this case, the quantum shuffle algebra $\mA(V_\epsilon)$ is generated (as a $k$-module) by the classes $x_n = [1|1|\dots |1]$, where there are $n$ occurrences of $1$.